junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Rory."
 Dean recognizes him.
 "What are you doing here?"

-"Amy is buying new clothes," Rory can't vacates his hands, so he nods at the lady's changing room.
+"Amy is buying new clothes," Rory can't vacate his hands, so he nods at the lady's changing room.
 "Holiday shopping."

 "Right," Dean says.
-He didn't realize it's holiday season at all.
+He doesn't realize it's the holiday season at all.

 "You?"
-Rory asks, moving closer to him slowly, and leaving the bags onto the seat, panting slightly.
+Rory asks, moving closer to him slowly, and leaving the bags on the seat, panting slightly.

-"With a friend, Charlie, also buying some clothes."
-Dean answers.
+"With a friend, Charlie, also buying some clothes," Dean answers.

 They start chatting, about the past few years, where they've been, what they're busy with, and time passes easily.